akashkw/central-beheer-offices/index.md

 ### Short Documentary
 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/vyOcLMvewu8/0.jpg)](http://www.youtube.com/watch?v=vyOcLMvewu8) One thing you might notice in this video is that Hertzberger created a makeup station so that women could put on makeup and gossip in private.
 This shows how focused he really was on making the employees comfortable, happy, and social.
+(2)

+### Related Blog
+There exists a related blog by Luis Arruti that discusses many aspects about this building.
+I find it interesting that he points out that Herman Hertzberger recieved one of the most prestigious awards in architecture, the Royal Gold Medal.
+He theorizes that this was due to his focus on the individual, rather than "function follows form" and I am inclined to agree with him.
+(3)

 ## Sources Cited